Epic home fails: world's worst design and DIY mistakes

 Making the most of every inch?

 Who doesn't love a spacious bathroom?
-Well, we can't help but think that the owner of this property didn't quite make the most of the area they had to hand.
-Instead of spreading their bathroom suite out, creating a relaxed and contemporary room, they instead choose to compact everything into a single corner.
+Well, we can't help but think that the owner of this property didn't quite make the most of the area they had to play with.
+Instead of spreading their bathroom suite out, creating a relaxed and contemporary room, they instead chose to compact everything into a single corner.

-As Dina of @pleasehatethesethings put it, "God bless these 4 square feet!"
-At least they saved themselves space for a giant statue.
+As Dina of @pleasehatethesethings put it: "God bless these 4 square feet!"

 @pleasehatethesethings/Instagram